 Operating lease payments are expensed in the statement of comprehensive income on a straight-line basis over the lease term.

 The Group as lessor

-Leases, for which the Group acts as a lessor and substantially all risks and rewards of ownership have transferred to the lessee, are accounted for as finance leases and recognized as receivables at the present value of investment.
+Finance leases, for which the Group acts as a lessor are recognized as receivables at the present value of investment.
 Finance lease income is recognized in such a way that the residual net investment generates the same return over the lease term.

 Assets leased under operating leases are included in property, plant and equipment and depreciated over their useful lives in the same way as for similar assets in own use.
 Lease income is recorded on a straight-line basis through profit or loss over the lease term.